Create Effective Onboarding Practices for Your Remote Team

 Ask your more senior employees what they think is most important for new hires to know.
 This can be anything from the company’s values to the way you handle difficult clients to the best way to get in touch with IT.
 This helps you develop remote onboarding protocols while also letting you check in with longstanding employees to see what’s top of mind for them.

-Now is also a good time to ask current employees what worked well and what needs improvement from their own onboarding experience.
+Now is also a good time to ask employees what worked well and what needs improvement from their own onboarding experience.
 Depending on the range of their tenures at the company, you could get a wide variety of insights.
 Look for trends among their answers and find ways to incorporate those changes in your new plan.

 If you’ve already started adding more virtual components to your onboarding, ask your recent hires what they liked, what was easy to understand, and where they needed more assistance.
 The revision process will take some time, but it can evolve as your team finds new solutions.